I need to go whitewater rafting!

 It is a cold brisk February day, but the sun is shining, and thoughts of hitting the river are running through my mind.
 I texted a few buddies to see who was with me, and one of them texted back, “What do I wear whitewater rafting?”

 Whether it’s a commercial trip or an adventure with friends, what you wear while whitewater rafting can make or break your trip.
-Making sure you have the right gear will set you up for a great trip on the water.
-Here are the things I think about and consider must-haves on a typical Summer or late Spring whitewater rafting trip.
+Ensuring you have the right gear will set you up for a great trip on the water.
+Here are what I think about and consider must-haves on a typical Summer or late Spring whitewater rafting trip.
 At the bottom of this article, I also include a list of items to bring on cold-weather trips.

-The time of year that you’re whitewater rafting is the most critical factor when planning what you wear while whitewater rafting.
+The time of year you’re whitewater rafting is the most critical factor when planning what you wear.
 Check the weather forecast for the entire day before planning what to wear.
 Sure, it may be sunny and warm when you start, but what will the weather be like at 5 pm near the take-out?
-There is nothing worse than shivering the last couple of hours of an otherwise great trip because you didn’t plan well.
+Nothing is worse than shivering the last few hours of an otherwise great trip because you didn’t plan well.

 Sun protection: clothing and sunscreen